nbusseneau/hephaistos/README.md

 ## Download

-Hephaistos can be downloaded as an executable for Windows, macOS, and Linux, or as a Python archive:
+Hephaistos can be downloaded as an executable for Windows, macOS, and Linux, or as a Python archive (click on items for more details):

 <details>
 <summary>Windows</summary>